penguinissus/bitstream-flappy-bird/log.md

 May or may not have figured out what the warning was about
 <img width="356" height="124" alt="image" src="https://github.com/user-attachments/assets/c5ed3ac2-f0c9-42b5-af8d-255ed0e60a2f" />

-# Hour 6
+# Hour 6: 35 Minutes
 Date: 09/13/2025
-Time range: 11:40-
+Time range: 11:40-12:15
 Description:
 Unfortunately idea did not work (adding gamepad_pmod.v file).
-Will be comparing code line to line.
+Compared my code to the example line to line, everything is the same except once i paste my version into the editor it doesn't work.
+Getting help on slack.